srinivasrowdur/NutritionTry/CLOUDRUN_README.md

 - **Google Cloud Documentation**: [Cloud Run Docs](https://cloud.google.com/run/docs)
 - **Google Cloud Support**: Available in Google Cloud Console
 - **Community**: [Stack Overflow](https://stackoverflow.com/questions/tagged/google-cloud-run)

+## Knowledge Base Constraints

+The PDF Chat Agent has been configured with strict knowledge base constraints to ensure it only responds to questions about the uploaded PDF content:

+### How It Works

+1. **PDF-Only Responses**: The agent will only answer questions that are directly related to the content of the uploaded PDF documents
+2. **Rejection of Off-Topic Questions**: Questions about general knowledge, current events, or topics not covered in the PDFs will be politely rejected
+3. **Clear Feedback**: When a question is outside the scope, the agent provides clear guidance to ask about PDF content instead

+### Example Behavior

+**✅ PDF-Related Questions (Will be answered):**
+- "What are the main topics in the documents?"
+- "What does the Tetra Pak document cover?"
+- "Summarize the key points from the PDFs"

+**❌ General Questions (Will be rejected):**
+- "What is the capital of France?"
+- "How do I install Python?"
+- "What's the weather like today?"

+### Benefits

+- **Focused Responses**: Ensures users get relevant information from the PDF content
+- **Prevents Hallucination**: Reduces the risk of the agent making up information
+- **Clear Boundaries**: Users understand exactly what the agent can and cannot help with

 ## Security Considerations